 5. The Holding Company's Management and Board of Directors are responsible for the preparation of the other information, comprising of the information included in the Management Discussion and Analysis, Board's Report including Annexures to Board's Report, Business Responsibility Report, Corporate Governance and such other disclosures related Information, excluding the Consolidated Ind AS Financial Statements and Auditor's Report thereon ('Other Information').
 The Other Information is expected to be made available to us after the date of this Auditors' Report.
-Our opinion on the Consolidated Ind AS Financial Statements and we do not express any form of assurance conclusion thereon.
+Our opinion on the Consolidated Ind AS Financial Statements does not cover the Other Information and we do not express any form of assurance conclusion thereon.